|

 The Cole family establish a grocery business in

 Laindon.
-This lasted through to the 1970s and included a shop in the High Road, Langdon Hills
+This lasted through to the 1970s and included shops at 20 High Road, Laindon and in the

 1915 |